 - The Study of St. Thomas, writes Dr. Ronald P. McArthur, is essential for serious Christians who wish to know the natural order and to understand their faith.

 - In The Roots of Modern Education, founding president Dr. Ronald P. McArthur addresses the need to ask the fundamental questions that underlie all academic disciplines.

 - For nearly 40 years, the College published an annual Bulletin of Information that offered detailed explanations about the academic program and various facets of student life.
-Although most of that information can be found within the About and A Liberating Education portions of this website, the bulletin also contained essays that are preserved in their entirety at the linked pages below:
+Although most of that information can be found elsewhere on this website, the bulletin also contained essays that are preserved in their entirety at the linked pages below: